LeeCampbell/IntroToRx/content/03_CreatingObservableSequences.md

 ### Observable.Timer

 The second factory method for producing constant time based sequences is `Observable.Timer`.
-It has several overloads; the first of which we will look at being very simple.
-The most basic overload of `Observable.Timer` takes just a `TimeSpan` as `Observable.Interval` does.
-The `Observable.Timer` will however only publish one value (0) after the period of time has elapsed, and then it will complete.
+It has several overloads.
+The most basic one takes just a `TimeSpan` as `Observable.Interval` does.
+The `Observable.Timer` will however only publish one value (the number 0) after the period of time has elapsed, and then it will complete.

 ```cs
 var timer = Observable.Timer(TimeSpan.FromSeconds(1));